kyle-jennings/tidy-templates/README.md

 Then, in your theme root index.php file, you'll need to call the function to make the magic happen:

 ```
-if( function_exists('tidyt_identify_template') )
+if( function_exists('tidyt_template') )
-    tidyt_identify_template();
+    tidyt_template();
 ```

 And that's it.
 If the plugin finds the defined directory, then it will look for your template files there.
-Otherwise it will fallback on using the default location (the theme root).
+Otherwise it will fall back on using the default location (the theme root).

-This plugin follows Wordpress's rules for the template hirearchy, so if your template isnt found it will use the standard fallbacks.
+This plugin follows Wordpress's rules for the template hirearchy, so if your template isn't found it will use the standard fall backs.

 Rendering Views
 ================